These Pumpkin & Peanut Butter Dog Ball Treats will make your doggies crazy. They are soft, require simple ingredients, healthy and so tasty.

 - Urine Health

 The rest of the ingredients are also beneficial and rich in protein and minerals that are great for your dogs.
-Don’t forget to always consult with your veterinarian what’s best for your pets.
+Don’t forget to always consult with your veterinarian about what’s best for your pets.
 My dogs don’t have any allergies, but each dog is unique, and I always recommend consulting with your vet.

 Here’s the recipe for these treats: